 These are the top monitor that you can choose for your setup –

 1. LG 29WN600-W

-This is LG 29WN600-W offers 29 inches ultrawide HDR 10 display with a 75Hz refresh rate.
-The build and design of this monitor are very nice, The curved stand looks awesome, It allows you to adjust the monitor for a comfortable viewing position.
+This LG 29WN600-W offers 29 inches ultrawide HDR 10 display with a 75Hz refresh rate.
+The build and design of this monitor are very nice, The curved stand looks awesome, and It allows you to adjust the monitor for a comfortable viewing position.
 The stand is not fully adjustable you can just tilt the display also there is no USB Type C port for better connectivity.

 Build and Design

 The LG 29WN600-W denied very well, The curved body looks great, the bezels are normal size but the screen looks more attractive for the curved display.
 The stand is also curved and looks fine with perfect size, you don’t worry about the space consumption.
 The weight of this monitor is 10.4 pounds and the dimensions are 27.1 x 8.2 x 12.3 inches.